sblanck/smagexp/README.md

 The inputs are
 * A Rdata object from GEOQuery tool, QCnormalization tool or Import custom data tool
-* A .cond file
+* A .cond file,
-*
+* 2 conditions to compare

 The outpouts are :

 - Boxplots, p-value histograms and a volcano plot
 - Table summarizing the differentially expressed genes and their annotations.
 This table is sortable and requestable.
+Each line
 - Rdata object to perform further meta-analysis.
 - Text file containing the annotated results of the differential analysis